Enjoy free shipping on your first trial order, valued between $2,500 and $5,000

 systems, health care-associated infections have continued to pose challenges in

 hospitals globally.
-Surgical site infections, cross transmissions, and medical
+Surgical site infections, cross-transmissions, and medical

-device-related infections are some of the health care-associated infections
+device-related infections are some of the healthcare-associated infections

-that occur despite the strict use of health care-established protocols for
+that occur despite the strict use of healthcare-established protocols for

 sterilization.
 Reusable surgical instruments have to go through several stages